Best spring deals at Walmart this week: Save on home and patio, kitchen, tech and more

 Xbox Series X and S deals at Walmart

-The Xbox Series X boasts 4K resolution at 120 Hz, 3D spatial sound, 1 TB of blazing fast storage (and fast load times).
+The Xbox Series X boasts 4K resolution at 120 Hz, 3D spatial sound and 1 TB of blazing fast storage (and fast load times).
 It's backwards compatible with thousands of Xbox games -- even your old Xbox 360 and Xbox games.

 Best The Pioneer Woman deals at Walmart in March 2023